L00188373/-wigig-dcn-thesis/README.md

 - Performance comparison: pure vs. hybrid

 **Acknowledgment:**
-Based on expert feedback from ns-3 core developer)via [ns-3-users mailing list](https://groups.google.com/g/ns-3-users), November 2025:
+Based on expert feedback from ns-3 core developer)via [ns-3-users mailing list] November 2025:

 > "Start by drawing a careful diagram of the network setup, i.e., who's going to decide what link to use.
 If the application should be oblivious of the fact that you have 2 links, you'll need a shim layer to redirect the flows."